The Four Agreements: Overview

 Chapters include the relevant linguistic and historical context for each topic.
 Ruiz says that by making a pact with the agreements described in the book, the individual is able to create a happier and more successful life.

 Reception

 The book has sold approximately 15 million copies in the United States and is available in 53 languages.
 (Note: These languages include Spanish, French, German, Italian, Portuguese, Arabic, Chinese, Korean, Bulgarian, Mongolian, Turkish, Slovak, Czech, and Armenian.)
 In 2001, the book was featured in O, The Oprah Magazine, where the author was interviewed by Ellen DeGeneres.
 The book was also featured on The Oprah Winfrey Show in 2001 and on the television show Super Soul Sunday in 2013.
 The book spent two years on the Publishers Weekly bestsellers list and over a decade on The New York Times bestsellers list.

 Formats

 The book is available in both hardback and paperback formats, as both an eBook and an audiobook, as a colour-illustrated book, a card-deck, and as an online course.

+In 2010, Amber-Allen published an illustrated edition, to celebrate the book's 15th anniversary.